 “...a lot of dogs in shelters will be quite nervous.
 So you need to learn to give them space.
 So working with the shelter, you get, you'll get a wide variety of dogs.
 You get dogs that are happy-go-lucky.
 You get the ones that are a bit nervous or a bit shy of people, and you get to learn how to interact with them.
 It's really good.”

-While, Ewan focuses on dogs, as that is his most common client, this principle can also apply for any species of animal as well.
+While Ewan focuses on dogs, as that is his most common client, this principle can also apply to any species of animal as well.

-So in short animal rescues and shelters are must-volunteer places for professional pet photographers.
-The best way to learn about pet behavior is to experience it; and shelters and rescues will provide a wide array of varying characters ensuring you will then be prepared for any kind of personality that comes through your professional studio.
+So, in short, animal rescues and shelters are must-volunteer places for professional pet photographers.
+The best way to learn about pet behavior is to experience it, and shelters and rescues will provide a wide array of varying characters, ensuring you will be prepared for any kind of personality that comes through your professional studio.

 3. Is a professional studio necessary?

-Yet, speaking of a professional studio, fear not as Ewan insists it’s not necessary to become a successful pet photographer. “[T]here's lots of pet photographers that do location.
+Yet, speaking of a professional studio, fear not, as Ewan insists it’s unnecessary to become a successful pet photographer. “[T]here's lots of pet photographers that do location.
 Well, more dog photographers do location – and they're really successful.”

-But even if you’re someone like Ewan who lives in an area cursed with consistently bad weather, that doesn’t mean you need to break bank to have a fixed place.
+But even if you’re someone like Ewan who lives in an area cursed with consistently bad weather, that doesn’t mean you need to break the bank to have a fixed place.

-“You can do...smaller setups in people's home for studio stuff,” he states.
-“So you got portable studios sessions as well as actually having a physical studio.
-And, I actually use quite a small set-up for my studio work; so it's something that you'd be able to put up in somebody's house – in quite a small space if you want to do that.
+“You can do...smaller setups in people's homes for studio stuff,” he states.
+“So you got portable studio sessions as well as actually having a physical studio.
+And, I actually use quite a small set-up for my studio work, so it's something that you'd be able to put up in somebody's house – in quite a small space if you want to do that.
 So there's lots of ways around not having a physical studio.
-And, some people quite enjoy doing location work because they feel it's more natural; and some dog owners as well.
+And some people quite enjoy doing location work because they feel it's more natural, and some dog owners do as well.
 They like the dogs out running and playing – so it's definitely doable.”